sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

      app.
 Run both commands on the previous version of the app to confirm the information is the same.

-   6. Discard the build settings set in step 3.
+   7. Discard the build settings set in step 3.
+Right-click on the build file and select "Source Control->Discard Changes".

 10. Validate the Release Build